knative/docs/docs/admin/install/operator/configuring-serving-cr.md

     replicas: 3
 ```

-This field also configures the `HorizontalPodAutoscaler` resources based on the `spec.high-availability`.
-Let's say operator includes the following HorizontalPodAutoscaler:
+The `replicas` field also configures the `HorizontalPodAutoscaler` resources based on the `spec.high-availability`.
+Let's say the operator includes the following HorizontalPodAutoscaler:

 ```yaml
 apiVersion: autoscaling/v2beta2